 The car park at Rayners Lane provides a fantastic opportunity to build 100% affordable homes, with public transport to the city and local shops and amenities just a short walk away.

 We intend to build around 140 new affordable homes which would include a mixture of homes for London Affordable Rent (broadly equivalent to social rent) and shared ownership.
 All homes will be car-free for future residents.

-We plan to retain some commuter parking and provide secure cycle parking for commuters.
+We plan to keep some commuter parking and create secure cycle parking for commuters.